drmikecrowe/11ty-blog/src/posts/2024/05/2024-05-04-dynamic-databricks-widgets.md

 Have you ever wished the Databricks widgets were a little more intelligent?
 When you change one, the others adjust?

-That's not too hard, but it's a bit tricy.
+That's not too hard, but it's a bit tricky.
 Here's the secret:  The widgets must be replaced as they change!
 For example:

 Let's say you have a date input, and whenever it changes, you want a second widget to change.
 That second widget needs to be suffixed with an increasing number as the contents change.
 Consider: